nakulmody/coe-332-midterm_project/midterm_project/README.md

 test_iss_tracker.py - This is our unit testing file for the iss_tracker script.
 It tests the 3 functions that were created in the main script including the normal case, and most edge cases.

+docker-compose.yml - yml file that helps us create 2 containers, one for the redis database and one for flask to run on

+requirments.txt - Text file that holds all the dependencies that need to be pip installed upon running program.

-1. Build the Docker Image
+1. Build the Docker Image:

+We compose our docker image to help create our containers and run our code eventually.

 Navigate to the directory containing the Dockerfile and iss_tracker.py, then run the following command to build the Docker image:

-docker build -t iss_tracker .
+docker compose up --build -d

 What this does:

-docker build starts the build process.

--t iss_tracker tags the image with the name iss_tracker.

-. indicates that the Dockerfile is in the current directory.
+docker-compose works along with Dockerfile in setting up the environments.

+It creates 2 containers and installs all the dependencies from the requirments.txt file.

 2. Run the Docker Container

-Once the image is built, start the container using:
+Once the image is built, load up flask in the container and start compiling the script.

-docker run -p 5000:5000 iss_tracker
+docker run testing

 What this does:

-docker run starts a new container from the iss_tracker image.

--p 5000:5000 maps port 5000 of the container to port 5000 on the host machine, making the Flask API accessible.

-iss_tracker is the name of the Docker image.
+We just name the instance of running the image testing.
+We don't have to worry about initializing ports since this is done in the yml file.

 3. Access the Flask API